-Dexmethylphendiate, phentermine, benzphetamine, phendimetrazine, cocaine, crack, methamphetamine, and khat
+· Dexmethylphendiate, phendimetrazine, cocaine, crack, and khat

-Amphetamines are Schedule II stimulants, which means that they have a high potential for abuse and a currently acceptable medical use (in FDA-approved products).
+Many amphetamines are Schedule II stimulants, which means that they have a high potential for abuse and a currently acceptable medical use (in FDA-approved products).
 Pharmaceutical products are available only through a prescription that cannot be refilled.